Suki Waterhouse confirms she is expecting her first baby with Robert Pattinson

-It appears that British celebrity power couple Robert Pattinson and Suki Waterhouse have plenty to celebrate together, as it has been revealed that they will soon expect their first child together!
+It appears that British celebrity Robert Pattinson’s girlfriend and partner Suki Waterhouse is expecting her first child.
+The power couple have plenty to celebrate together, as it has been revealed that they will soon expect their first child together.

 The 31-year-old actress and singer-songwriter broke the news just as she was about to debut a performance of her single, Nostalgia, during the recent Corona Capital Festival in Mexico City.